Kicksecure/gpg-bash-lib/README.md

+# Why #

+Writing bash scripts that do file verification using gpg that really is secure and passes a comprehensive threat model (that covers indefinite freeze, rollback, endless data attacks, etc.) is hard. gpg-bash-lib's goal is to provide a bash library that we can audit and abstract the hard work into reuseable functions.

-# gpg bash library #
+# What does it do #

-Abstracts file verification into common functions.
-Allows detecting of stale files, i.e. detection downgrade or indefinite freeze attacks by implementing a valid-until like mechanism.
+* Abstracts file verification into common functions.
+* Allows detecting of stale files, i.e. detection downgrade or indefinite freeze attacks by implementing a valid-until like mechanism.

-Internally parses gpg's --status-file output.
+* Internally parses gpg's --status-file output.

-For better security.
+* It is signal friendly.
+* Detects endless data attacks, aborts and reports this.
+* Detects indefinite freeze and rollback (downgrade) attacks and reports this.
+* Can help with verification of names of files, that are otherwise not covered by default when using gpg.
+* Provide diagnostic output (variables) that contain information if the local clock is sane by comparing signature creation date with local clock.

+# What does it NOT do

+* Anything else not mentioned above in "What does it do".

 # Requirements #
 * bash